Become a Speaking Fellow

-Is being a Speaking Fellow a paid job?
-Yes, we earn a $1050 stipend each semester for working 70 hours.
-That’s $15 an hour!
+Yes, we earn a stipend each semester that's $16 an hour!

-Is being a Speaking Fellow fun and rewarding?
 Yes!
-It is a unique chance to work closely with the Barnard community to truly make a difference.
-It’s also an opportunity join a community of Barnard students and alumnae who are passionate about speaking.
+It is a unique chance to work closely with the Barnard community and to truly make a difference.
+It’s also an opportunity to join a community of Barnard students and alumnae who are passionate about speaking.
 The job is fun and full of perks.